Using the Ableton Push 2

 Plug the USB cable from the Push 2 into a USB2 or USB3 port on your computer.
 For brighter backlighting, also plug in the power supply (this is not necessary for use).

 The Push 2 will be automatically recognized by your operating system, and will appear in any of the lists of possible MIDI ports in both Ardour and other similar software.

-To connect the Push 2 to Ardour, open the Preferences dialog, and then click on "Control Surfaces".
+Normally, Ardour should be able to automatically detect a connected Push 2 device.
+If it fails, open the Preferences dialog, and then click on "Control Surfaces".
 Click on the "Enable" button in the line that says "Ableton Push 2" in order to activate Ardour's Push 2 support.

 Once you select the input and output port, Ardour will initialize the Push 2 and it will be ready to use.
 You only need do this once: once these ports are connected and your session has been saved, the connections will be made automatically in this and other future sessions.